Current Law and Proposed Changes

 - All motors that exhaust through-the-prop are legal.
 This includes outboards, personal watercraft and inboard/outboards as long as the exhaust has not been re-directed through the transom without mufflers.

-Proposed Legislation of the Decibel Coalition
+Regulation Enhancements Proposed by the Decibel Coalition

 - Easy to understand, easy to enforce